jgalfaro/mirrored-quadruple-tank/README.md

 ### Simulation of Case 3.

-With respect to the (1,2)-resilient system, Fig. 4 shows the plant signals associated to the Case 3.
+With respect to the (1,2)-resilient system, Fig. 4 (based on <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case3-fig4a-fig4b/">this matlab code</a> shows the plant signals associated to the Case 3.
 The (1,2)-resilient system has eight sensors (four ultrasonic sensors and four outflow meters) and two actuators (Pumps 1 and 2).
 If only the ultrasonic level sensors (or only the outflow meters sensors) are attacked, then the state is recoverable.
-Fig. 4(a) shows the signals from the non-attacked level sensors.
-When only one family of sensors is attacked (either the ultrasonic or the outflow meters ones), then we can appreciate the system can recover the state by using the non-attacked outflow sensors, as shown in Fig. 4(b).
-Notice that if we were conducting the full covert attack over the (2,2)- resilient system (cf. Fig. 1(c) above), the controller will also be able to recover the system state, using the additional pumps (Pumps 3 and 4), in a more optimal way, as we will show below, in Fig. 7(c).
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case3-fig4a-fig4b/main.m">Part (a)</a> shows the signals from the non-attacked level sensors.
+When only one family of sensors is attacked (either the ultrasonic or the outflow meters ones), then we can appreciate the system can recover the state by using the non-attacked outflow sensors, as shown in <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case3-fig4a-fig4b/main.m">Part (b)</a>.
+Notice that if we were conducting the full covert attack over the (2,2)-resilient system (cf. Fig. 1(c) above), the controller will also be able to recover the system state, using the additional pumps (Pumps 3 and 4), in a more optimal way, as we will show below, in Fig. 7(c).

 ![figure4](https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Figures/FIG/Fig4.png)
 #### Figure 4.
 Simulation results associated with Case 3, with regard to the (1,2)-resilient design.
-In Part (a) we show the levels of the plant under normal operation (the ultrasonic level sensors are not under attack).
-In Part (b), attack mode, and assuming solely the ultrasonic sensor are attacked, we track the level using the outflow rate meters.
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case3-fig4a-fig4b/main.m">Part (a)</a> we show the levels of the plant under normal operation (the ultrasonic level sensors are not under attack).
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case3-fig4a-fig4b/main.m">Part (b)</a>, attack mode, and assuming solely the ultrasonic sensor are attacked, we track the level using the outflow rate meters.

 ### Simulation of Case 4.